Seal hunting: Environmental protection

-Equipment and method
+Equipment and methods

 In the Canadian commercial seal hunt, the majority of the hunters initiate the kill using a firearm.
 Ninety percent of sealers on the ice floes of the Front (east of Newfoundland), where the majority of non-native seal hunting occurs, use firearms.

 An older and more traditional method of killing seals is with a hakapik: a heavy wooden club with a hammer head and metal hook on the end.
 The hakapik is used because of its efficiency; the animal can be killed quickly without damage to its pelt.
 The hammer head is used to crush the seals' thin skulls, while the hook is used to move the carcasses.

 Canadian sealing regulations describe the dimensions of the clubs and the hakapiks, and caliber of the rifles and minimum bullet velocity, that can be used.
-They state: "Every person who strikes a seal with a club or hakapik shall strike the seal on the forehead until its skull has been crushed," and that "No person shall commence to skin or bleed a seal until the seal is dead," which occurs when it "has a glassy-eyed, staring appearance and exhibits no blinking reflex when its eye is touched while it is in a relaxed condition."
+They state: "Every person who strikes a seal with a club or hakapik shall strike the seal on the forehead until its skull has been crushed", and that "No person shall commence to skin or bleed a seal until the seal is dead", which occurs when it "has a glassy-eyed, staring appearance and exhibits no blinking reflex when its eye is touched while it is in a relaxed condition."

 Reportedly, in one study, three out of eight times, the animal was not rendered either dead or unconscious by shooting, and the hunters would then kill the seal using a hakapik or other club of a type that is sanctioned by the governing authority.

 Modern sealing

 Products made from seals

 Seal skins have been used by aboriginal people for millennia to make waterproof jackets and boots, and seal fur to make fur coats.
 Pelts account for over half the processed value of a seal, selling at over C$100 each as of 2006.
 According to Paul Christian Rieber, of GC Rieber AS, the difficult ice conditions and low quotas in 2006 resulted in reduced access to seal pelts, which caused the commodity price to be pushed up.
-One high-end fashion designer, Donatella Versace, has begun to use seal pelts, while others, such as Calvin Klein, Stella McCartney, Tommy Hilfiger, and Ralph Lauren, refrain from using any kind of fur.
+One high-end fashion designer, Donatella Versace, has begun to use seal pelts.

 Seal meat is a source of food for residents of small coastal communities.
-Meat is sold to the Asian pet food market; in 2004, only Taiwan and South Korea purchased seal meat from Canada.
-The seal blubber is used to make seal oil, which is marketed as a fish oil supplement.
-In 2001, two percent of Canada's raw seal oil was processed and sold in Canadian health stores.
+Meat is sold in the Asian pet food market; in 2004, only Taiwan and South Korea purchased seal meat from Canada.
+Seal blubber is used to make seal oil, marketed as a fish oil supplement.
+In 2001, 2% of Canada's raw seal oil was processed and sold in Canadian health stores.
 There has been virtually no market for seal organs since 1998.